V10 engine: Production vehicles

 V10 engines are less common than V8 and V12 engines, a V12 is only slightly more complicated and runs more smoothly, while a V8 is less complex and more economical.
 Nevertheless, modern engineering has made it possible to use V10 engines for applications where a V8 would produce insufficient power and a V12 would be too complicated or bulky.
 V10s have been used in select luxury cars, sports cars and commercial vehicles.

 An early V10 petrol engine was used in the 1987 Lamborghini P140, however this prototype sports car did not reach production.

-Dodge was the first to develop a modern V10 engine, originally designing a version of its LA series small block for use in trucks.
+Dodge developed an early V10, originally designing a version of its LA series small block for use in trucks.
 The Dodge engine saw its first production use in substantially revised form in the Dodge Viper while the truck version of the engine was used starting in 1994 in the Dodge Ram.
 It discontinued in that application after 2003.
 However, 2003 also saw the introduction of the Dodge Ram SRT-10, a performance model meant to rival Ford's successful V8 powered F-150 SVT Lightning.
 The Viper engine (a 90-degree engine with odd firing order to obviate the need for a balance shaft) was improved during its production run, and produced as much as 640 hp in a standard state of tune from an 8.4 L version.
 The Viper engine was also used by Bristol in the two-seat Fighter coupe, and in other low-volume vehicles.

 Ford also developed a heavy-duty V10 version of their Triton engine to replace the 460 big block in truck applications.
 It was introduced in the E-Series/Econoline full-size van, and also saw duty in the F-Series Super Duty line and the Ford Excursion SUV, and was offered by Ford through the 2019 model year.

-For the Lexus LFA, the engineers selected a V10 engine over an equivalent displacement V8 because they could not get the V8 rev as high as V10, and over a V12 for its lower reciprocating mass, allowing for more rapid engine response.
+For the Lexus LFA, the engineers selected a V10 engine over an equivalent displacement V8 because they could not get the V8 to rev as high as a V10, and over a V12 for its lower reciprocating mass, allowing for more rapid engine response.

-European marques were slower to adopt the V10 configuration.
-However, high-revving V10 power-plants were incorporated into supercars from Lamborghini and Porsche.
-BMW and Audi developed V10s for high performance cars such as (BMW M5, BMW M6, Audi S6, Audi RS6, Audi S8), mostly based upon their executive cars.
+High-revving V10 power-plants were incorporated into supercars from Lamborghini and Porsche.
+BMW and Audi developed V10s for high performance cars such as BMW M5, BMW M6, Audi S6, Audi RS6, Audi S8 and Audi R8, mostly based upon their executive cars.
 Volkswagen also developed a V10, but as a turbo-diesel.
 A variant of the Volkswagen Phaeton was the first production sedan to contain a V10 of any kind.

 Examples of petrol V10 production engines include: